Networking

 3. Communicate in a warm and sincere way.
 Learn people’s names, make eye contact, and listen intently.

-4. Follow through with referrals, and always thank your contacts in writing for their time and assistance.
+4. Follow through when you are referred to someone, and always thank your contacts in writing for their time and assistance.

 5. Look for ways that you and your contacts can help each other, and build a reputation of being a resource for others.

-6. Create a system for tracking contact information and notes.
+6. Create a system for tracking contact information and notes—Excel or Google spreadsheets work well.

 7. Manage your “online image” and be cautious about what employers might find.